20 Easy Ways to Spread Kindness & Love (Simple Acts That Make a Big Difference)

 Cheers!

-#11 - Take five minutes to send postcards to sick children who are fighting serious illnesses and would love to receive mail.
+Take five minutes to send postcards to sick children who are fighting serious illnesses, and would love to receive mail.
+Organizations like Send Kids the World connect you with children facing serious illnesses who would love to receive mail from around the world.
+A postcard can be incredibly powerful.

-#12 -Write letters to strangers who need them.
+#12 -Write letters to strangers who need encouragement

-#14 - Bring in food or snacks for your office mates.
+#14 - Bring snacks or food to your workplace

-#15 - Help others see the positive in a situation.
+#15 - Help others see the silver linings

 #18 - Share your favorite uplifting books

-Together we can cultivate a more kind and loving world, I just know it!
+Together, we can cultivate a kinder, more loving world.